Prom: Belarus and Russia

 Students at a prom in Moscow, Russia.

 In Belarus and Russia proms are called "Vypusknоi vechеr" (Выпускной вечер), which literally means "graduation evening".
-They take place from the 18th to the 20th or the 23rd to the 25th of June, after the state exams are completed.
-Proms are never held on the 21st/22nd because they took place on June 21 in 1941, but on the 22nd all graduates were drafted to fight the German invasion during World War II.
+They take place from 18th to 20th or 23rd to 25th of June, after the state exams are completed.
+Proms are never held on the 21st/22nd because they took place on 21st of June in 1941, but on the 22nd all graduates were drafted to fight the German invasion during World War II.
 First, all graduates receive their diplomas.
-Students with higher marks receive them first.
+Students with higher grades receive them first.
 Afterward, the prom continues as a school ball, traditionally with classic dances.
 Students may choose restaurants, cafes, or ships rather than school grounds to hold the events.
 Proms may be held in a discothèque, but it must start with the school waltz.
 At the conclusion of the prom evening, it is tradition to walk the whole night and watch the sunrise in the morning (on a hill, if applicable, in Moscow – Sparrow Hills).